 An optimum location during the Blue Ridge Parkway road trip is to stay near downtown and the Mill Mountain Star.
 That way you can reach the star by foot and also have plenty of dining options nearby.

 Select your dates and search for your hotel on the map below, or press search to get all the hotels in Roanoke listed.

 Roanoke (Milepost 120) to Blowing Rock (Milepost 293)

 - Driving time: 4.5 hours

 - Driving distance: 173 miles (278 km)

-This is by far the longest drive of the road trip.
+This is by far the longest drive on the Blue Ridge Parkway itinerary.
 From Roanoke you have 173 miles (278 km) to Blowing Rock.
 If you feel that five hours in the car is too much and you need to break it up with an overnighter, somewhere around Fancy Gap at Milepost 199 is a strong option.

 During this stretch the Mabry Mill at Milepost 176 and the Blue Ridge Music Center at Milepost 213 are beautiful stops that you should include on your Blue Ridge Parkway road trip itinerary.